MicroClub-USTHB/Hacktober-2k18/README.md

 * Web (Simple HTML5/JS implementation)
 * Blender (3D scene model)
 * Github
+* Add your project's name to the list

 ### Technologies & IDE:

 * Visual Studio CODE (IDE)
 * Sublime text (Text editor)
 * Blender (3D creation suite)
+* Add a Technology used in the Contribution

 ### Languages:

 * JavaScript
 * HTML
 * CSS
+* Add a language used in the Contribution